Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Solving the doubly variational QCQP/SDP

 The expectation value $F_0(\btheta)$ cannot be evaluated exactly; it can only be estimated via quantum measurements: To estimate $F_0(\btheta)$ for a particular $\btheta$ with precision $\epsilon$, PQC$_p$ has to be sampled $S=\mcO(\epsilon^{-2})$ times.
 To obtain the complete gradient $\nabla_{\btheta} F_0(\btheta^t)$, the previous process is repeated $2P$ times and involves a total of $2PS$ measurement samples.

 The gradient of the expectation value in \eqref{eq:term3} with respect to $\bphi$ can be computed similarly by running PQC$_d$ by shifting the values of $\bphi^t$ for $2Q$ times or $2QS$ measurement samples.
 The gradient $\nabla_{\btheta} F(\btheta^t,\bphi^t)$ can be computed by running both PQCs while only shifting the entries of $\btheta^t$; and vice versa for computing the gradient $\nabla_{\bphi} F(\btheta^t,\bphi^t)$.
 It should be clear by now that, due to the PSR, evaluating gradients of expectations is equivalent to measuring expectations.
-Section~\ref{sec:measure} discusses how to measure the observables involved in the OPF.
+Section~\ref{sec:measure} discusses how to measure the observables induced from a sparse graph.

-Although the plain PD method has been extensively studied for convex/concave and nonconvex/concave saddle-point problems~\cite{kallio1994,uzawa1958,koshal2011,lin2020}, its convergence has not been fully understood in the nonconvex/nonconcave setting, like the one in~\eqref{eq:dualThetaPhi}.
+Although the plain PD method has been extensively studied for convex/concave and nonconvex/concave saddle-point problems~\cite{kallio1994,uzawa1958,koshal2011,lin2020}, its convergence is not fully understood in the nonconvex/nonconcave setting, like the one in~\eqref{eq:dualThetaPhi}.
 Recently, a variation of the PD method, termed the extragradient (EG) method~\cite{korpelevich1976}, has been shown to converge under certain conditions for nonconvex/nonconcave saddle-point problems~\cite{minimax}.
 Compared to the plain PD method, each EG iteration doubles the number of gradient evaluations of the Lagrangian function.
 More specifically, let vector $\bz^t\coloneqq [\btheta^t;\alpha^t;\bphi^t;\beta^t]$ collect the primal and dual variables at iterate $t$, and define the vector:

 Then, the EG iterations can be expressed as

 for a step size $\mu_z^t>0$.
 In essence, the EG method first computes an intermediate point $\bbz^t$ based on the plain PD method, and then updates $\bz^t$ to $\bz^{t+1}$ upon evaluating the gradient operator at the intermediate point.
 Despite doubling the number of gradient evaluations, EG iterates feature favorable convergence properties as established analytically in Section~\ref{sec:analysis} and corroborated numerically in Section~\ref{sec:tests}.